grefel/press2id/README.md

 * Start the script and enter a Blog URL
 * REST Access with [restix](https://github.com/grefel/restix)
 * Based on XHTML cleaned by [HTML Tidy](http://www.html-tidy.org/)
-* XSLT (InDesign Processor, 1.0)
+* XSLT (InDesign XSLT Processor -> only 1.0)
-* JavaScript/Extendscript
+* JavaScript/Extendscript for postprocessing.
 * Template based: Uses an InDesign File in folder **templates**  for basic styling.
-Change any style here
+HTML element names are mapped to InDesign styles by element names.
+Change any style here.
 * Loads the Post content and featured image into the place gun.
 * You can link to local image files with the same name.